fdavidcl/pandoc-templates/README.md

 # pandoc-templates
-Some LaTeX (and maybe other formats) for use with pandoc
+Some LaTeX (and maybe other formats) templates for use with pandoc

 ## Available templates